 Rail commuters spend an average of two hours and 11 minutes on the move each day.
 Travelling can be stressful; congestion, delays and cancellations all take their toll on commuter well being and mental health.

-New research from London City Airport, Building Better, the role of transport infrastructure and services in improving mental health, considers how improving the way people travel and their experience at key transport links, such as railway stations, could improve mental health.
+New research from London City Airport, Building Better, the role of transport infrastructure and services in improving mental health, considers how improving the way people travel and their experience at key transport links, such as railway stations, could improve overall commuter well being.
 It reinforces findings from a survey by BAI Communications last year, in which 61% of rail respondents said consistent mobile connectivity on their commute would reduce their stress levels.
 More recently, BAI’s Continuous Connectivity global research found that if rail networks evolved in the future and commuters could better enjoy their journeys, 53% of London respondents would arrive at their destination relaxed and happy, creating more mindful journeys.

 Making the most of your time